Alberto-/angular-dashboard/README.md

 ```
 $ npm install
 ```
-this will download all npm and bower required packages
+this will download all npm and bower required package (bower install)

 ### Run